Aklakan/libnss-json/README.md

 ### Enabling the service

-* Create simple `/etc/nss-json` executable file which handles the requests.
+* Create a simple `/etc/nss-json` executable file which handles the requests.
 The following example allows the user 'yoda' to log in.

 ```bash
 #!/bin/sh